Lidar traffic enforcement: Operation

-An expert operator will use the viewing capability to select a likely offender prior to speed detection, this has the advantage that minimum signal is scattered to warn following vehicles equipped with lidar signal detection devices, this is not so important on sparsely trafficked roads and a lower capability lidar device may be used.
-Once a likely offender is detected and the registration plate targeted the operator triggers speed detection which includes acquisition of evidence, an audible tone indicates a good return signal.
-To produce an accurate reading the operator must focus the pulse on a single point for the duration of the read.
-At long range this is accomplished through the use of a stationary tripod to steady the aim.
-For speed detection any part of the vehicle may be targeted, although the registration plate is highly preferred.
+An expert operator will use the viewing capability to select a likely offender prior to speed detection.
+This method has the advantage that minimal signal is scattered to warn following vehicles equipped with lidar signal detection devices, but this quality is not as important on sparsely trafficked roads where a lower capability lidar device may be used.
+Once a likely offender is detected and the registration plate is targeted, the operator triggers speed detection.
+This act includes acquisition of evidence, and an audible tone indicates a good return signal.
+To produce an accurate reading, the operator must focus the pulse on a single point for the duration of the read.
+At long range this is accomplished through the use of a stationary tripod that steadies the aim.
+For speed detection, any part of the vehicle may be targeted, although the registration plate is highly preferred.

 Limitations

 Normal weather conditions have negligible impact on device performance but may impede operator ability to target a vehicle.
 This includes occasions when the sun is directly behind the target vehicle, nighttime, or when the device is used within a stationary vehicle with a soiled windshield, in which case the signal might be scattered.
 Heavy weather may reduce the range of the device and in particular heavy fog will render it unusable.

 When used within a moving vehicle, the device measures the relative speed of the police and target vehicle.

 Like radar, lidar is subject to cosine error effect.

-Sweeping the device while taking a reading so that (particularly at long range where angular separation between targets is slight) returning pulses from more than one target creates a false reading.
+Sweeping the device while taking a reading so that (particularly at long range where angular separation between targets is slight) pulses return from more than one target creates a false reading.
 Sweeping along the side of a vehicle may also cause false readings.

-A false reading is produced when the pulse reflects off for example a wing mirror, hits a stationary reflective object and then returns to reflect off the mirror a second time.
+A false reading may be produced when the pulse reflects off a wing mirror or hits a stationary reflective object and then returns to reflect off the mirror a second time.